colobrodo/on-optimally-partitioning-a-text-to-improve-its-compression/README.md

 For more information about the RAVEN Group, visit [raven-laboratory.github.io](https://raven-laboratory.github.io/).

 ------------------
-[Credits](https://github.com/FedericoBruzzone/your-optimizing-compiler-is-not-optimizing-enough) to [Federico Bruzzone](https://github.com/FedericoBruzzone) for the presentation themes
+[Credits](https://github.com/FedericoBruzzone/your-optimizing-compiler-is-not-optimizing-enough) to [Federico Bruzzone](https://github.com/FedericoBruzzone) for the presentation theme